FAQs

 Can I use a game of chance to solicit donations?

 The Charitable Solicitations Act is found at §57-22-4 NMSA.
 There is no provision in this act providing for the general use of games of chance to solicit charitable donations.
-However there are specific statutes, the Gaming Control Act, and the Bingo and Raffle Act...
+However, there are specific statutes, the Gaming Control Act, and the Bingo and Raffle Act which permit using specific games of chance for charitable purposes and which set out specific legal guidelines for doing so.
+There are no statutes permitting the use of ANY other game of chance for the purpose of soliciting charitable donations.

 Can an organization conduct games of chance on a liquor licensed premise?